SLesche/acdc-query/README.md

-# acdcquery: Query the Attentional Control Data Collection
+# acdcquery: Query the Attentional Control Data Collection or the Truth Effect Database
-Interact with the Attentional Control Data Collection (ACDC).
+Interact with the Attentional Control Data Collection (ACDC) or the Truth Effect Database (TED).
 Connect to the database using `connect_to_db()`, build query statements using `add_argument()` and query the database using `query_db()`.

 ## Use
-You can download the latest version of the database from its [parent repo](https://github.com/jstbcs/acdc-database/tree/main).
+You can download the latest version of ACDC from its [parent repo](https://github.com/jstbcs/acdc-database/tree/main).
+The latest version of TED can be found [here](https://github.com/SLesche/truth-effect-database).

 To query the database, specify the connection to the database (obtained via `conn <- connect_to_db("path/to/db.db")`), a list of filter arguments (obtained by using `add_argument()`), and a vector containing the names of the variables you want returned.